- Who We Are

 - Resource Portal

-Eric G. Postel began as USAID's assistant administrator for the Bureau of Economic Growth, Education and Environment in March 2011.
-He brings to the position more than 25 years of private sector experience working in emerging markets.
-During this time, he helped support economic development in more than 45 developing countries.
+Eric G. Postel was confirmed by the U.S. Senate in March 2011 as Assistant Administrator for the Bureau of Economic Growth, Education and Environment.
+Since May 2015, he has also served concurrently as Associate Administrator.
+Mr. Postel brings to the position more than 25 years of private sector experience working in emerging markets.

-Previously, Postel worked as a vice president at Citibank Tokyo, where he arranged financing for borrowers on four continents.
-This work included serving as Bangladesh’s first-ever financial advisor and arranging Air India’s first ever Japanese tax-lease financing.
-In 1988 Postel devised a $30 million financing for Jamaica International Telecommunications Limited (JAMINTEL) from Japanese investors which was the first international securitization of future receivables without a corporate guaranty – this structure has subsequently served as the basis of more than $80 billion worth of financings.
+Previously, Mr. Postel worked as a vice president at Citibank Tokyo, where he arranged financing for borrowers on four continents.
+This work included arranging the first ever financing for new Boeing aircraft in Zimbabwe, serving as Bangladesh’s first-ever financial advisor and arranging India’s first-ever Japanese tax-lease financing.
+In 1988, Mr. Postel devised a $30 million financing for Jamaica International Telecommunications Limited (JAMINTEL) from Japanese investors which was the first international securitization of future receivables without a corporate guaranty – this structure has subsequently served as the basis of more than $80 billion worth of financings.

 Mr. Postel has a BA from Wesleyan University and an MBA from Stanford University.
 Between Wesleyan and Stanford, he served as a United States Naval Officer.